kvsnoufal/flux-4bit-interpolation/README.md

 # Flux.1 with 4 bit Quantization for prompt interpolation

-This is a fork of the [github repo] (https://github.com/HighCWu/flux-4bit)
+This is a fork of the [github repo] (https://github.com/HighCWu/flux-4bit).
+The repo has been modified to do prompt latent space interpolation.

 To use the Flux.1 dev 4-bit quantized for image generation refer the [original repo](https://github.com/HighCWu/flux-4bit)
 <div align = center>